 - Overlooking Social Elements – many digital marketers overlook the importance of having a social media strategy.
 According to Digital Marketing research, social media signals have an influence on search ranking.
 Having a social media strategy can boost your site’s visibility and ranking.
 Maintain a strong social presence by sharing your content on various media of social networking.

 “76% of marketers use social media to support and boost SEO.” ~Regalix

 - Using Hidden Links & Content – hidden links raise suspicion.
 All the links on your should easily be accessible and visible.
 Use a different color to highlight the links than your background and existing text color.
 Having a color similar to the page background conceals your links.
 The same goes for hidden content.
 There are shady tactics involving disguising content on a page and changing text to suit the theme or keyword strategy.
 Avoid using hidden links and content.
 Check the whole Google Webmaster Guidelines here and make sure your site doesn’t practice any of them.

 - Throwing Affiliate Links Everywhere – masking affiliate links with redirects, throwing them here and there is a no-no. A high number of affiliate links can devalue your SEO strategy.

-- Links From Site Widgets or Footers – Google has been very strict to the websites who got links from the Widgets and Site Footers.
+- Links From Site Widgets or Footers – Google has been very strict with the websites that got links from the Widgets and Site Footers.

-If your link are not relevant and un-natural; Google will catch you and give you manual action penalty which Google clearly mentioned on their blog.
+If your link is not relevant and un-natural; Google will catch you and give you a manual action penalty which Google clearly mentioned on their blog.

 Bottom Line – SEO success cannot be achieved overnight.
 Knowing the latest SEO tactics and mistakes is vital to keep your website healthy and competitive.